peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 $$T_{theo} = \frac{\sum_{i, j \in e_{MST}} \frac{w_i w_j}{d_{i, j}}}{\log N}$$

 This is the value of $T$ that thermodynamically (or say theoretically) guarantees the system evolves into the ending state.
 But the evolution may not be possible by kinetics, which means the `greedy-backtrack` algorithm may not discover the ending state.
+More often than not it cannot.

 The theoretical temperature of the Iris flower dataset is calculated to be ~179.8.
 Our experiment showed given $T=180$, the system evolved into a state of 27 clusters instead of the theoretical 102 clusters based on the `greedy-backtrack` algorithm.